progval/Limnoria/plugins/Status/README.rst

 Commands
 --------
-.. _command-Status-cmd:
+.. _command-status-cmd:

 cmd takes no arguments
   Returns some interesting command-related statistics.

-.. _command-Status-commands:
+.. _command-status-commands:

 commands takes no arguments
   Returns a list of the commands offered by the bot.

-.. _command-Status-cpu:
+.. _command-status-cpu:

 cpu takes no arguments
   Returns some interesting CPU-related statistics on the bot.

-.. _command-Status-net:
+.. _command-status-net:

 net takes no arguments
   Returns some interesting network-related statistics.

-.. _command-Status-network:
+.. _command-status-network:

 network takes no arguments
   Returns the network the bot is on.

-.. _command-Status-processes:
+.. _command-status-processes:

 processes takes no arguments
   Returns the number of processes that have been spawned, and list of ones that are still active.

-.. _command-Status-server:
+.. _command-status-server:

 server takes no arguments
   Returns the server the bot is on.

-.. _command-Status-status:
+.. _command-status-status:

 status takes no arguments
   Returns the status of the bot.

-.. _command-Status-threads:
+.. _command-status-threads:

 threads takes no arguments
   Returns the current threads that are active.

-.. _command-Status-uptime:
+.. _command-status-uptime:

 uptime takes no arguments
   Returns the amount of time the bot has been running.

+.. _conf-Status:

 Configuration
 -------------

+.. _conf-supybot.plugins.Status.public:

 supybot.plugins.Status.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.